JD2112/methylr/README.md

 ## Citation

-We have submitted the manuscript to the journal and update here once it published.
+We have submitted the manuscript to the journal and update once it published.

 ## Credits
 Massimiliano Volpe, Jyotirmoy Das